IntuitionLabs

 Google Looker

 Overview & Core Features: Looker (now Google Cloud Looker) is a modern cloud-native BI platform built for centralized modeling and data exploration.
 Instead of depending on a proprietary data engine, Looker queries data in-database using its LookML modeling layer.
 Analysts define metrics and joins in LookML, ensuring consistent metrics across dashboards.
-Looker’s interface provides interactive dashboards, embedded analytics, and a developer-friendly environment.
-Recent enhancements include integration of LookML with Git, and tools for data science workflows (analytics Hub, extension framework).
+Looker's interface provides interactive dashboards, embedded analytics, and a developer-friendly environment.
+Recent enhancements include Conversational Analytics (launched in 2025 with unlimited access through September 2026), integration of LookML with Git, and tools for data science workflows (Analytics Hub, extension framework).
+Google was named a Leader in the 2025 Gartner Magic Quadrant for Analytics and BI Platforms for the second consecutive year ([17]).

 Deployment Models: